 This takes the idea of having control out of the equation.
 While you may feel like you can control how you are approaching the holidays, if you think about it in terms of the holidays approaching you, it becomes something that you cannot stop or slow down.

-9. Use a time management technique that keeps you focused, such as the Pomodoro Technique.
+9. Use a time management technique that keeps you focused.

 Having these sessions of deep work will help you stay focused, especially because you know in the back of your mind that you have a short break coming up to address anything that may be happening while you're working.